MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 slides: ''
 ---

-**Logistic Regression: Background**
+**Analysis Used: Background**

-Logistic Regression is a popular statistical technique used in the field of Human Resources to predict the likelihood of a certain event happening.
-In HR, logistic regression is mainly used for two purposes:
+Logistic Regression: a popular statistical technique used in the field of Human Resources to predict the likelihood of a certain event happening.
+In HR, logistic regression is commonly used for employee attrition.

-Employee Attrition: One of the most common use cases for logistic regression in HR is to predict the likelihood of an employee leaving the company.
-By analyzing past data such as job satisfaction, salary, work environment, and other relevant factors, the model can predict which employees are most likely to quit their job in the near future.
-This information can help HR managers take proactive measures to reduce attrition and retain valuable employees.
+Correlation Matrix: A correlation matrix is a table which displays the correlation coefficients for different variables.
+The matrix depicts the correlation between all the possible pairs of values in a table.

-Employee Promotion: Another use case for logistic regression in HR is to predict the likelihood of an employee being promoted.
-By analyzing factors such as job performance, education, experience, and other relevant variables, the model can predict which employees are most likely to be promoted in the future.
-This information can help HR managers make informed decisions about promotions and ensure that the right employees are rewarded for their contributions.
+Confusion Matrix: In the field of machine learning (specifically the problem of statistical classification) a confusion matrix is a specific table layout that allows visualization of the performance of an algorithm.

-One advantage of using logistic regression in HR is that it can handle a large number of predictor variables and provide a clear and understandable prediction of the outcome.
-Additionally, logistic regression is easy to implement and can be used with a variety of data types, including continuous, categorical, and binary variables.
+AUC Curve:  A receiver operating characteristic curve, or ROC curve, is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
+AUC stands for "Area under the ROC Curve."
+AUC measures the entire two-dimensional area underneath the entire ROC curve.

 **HR Data Analytics Project: Background**